openresty/lua-resty-memcached/README.markdown

 TODO
 ====

-* implement the Pipelining API.
+* implement the memcached pipelining API.
 * implement the "gets" method.
 * implement the "cas" method.
 * implement the UDP part of the memcached ascii protocol.